In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Measure the onion; combine with the vinegar.

-- Stir the chickpea batter blend and water.
+- Stir the chickpea batter and seasoning blends with water.

 - Line a plate with paper towels.